edX Online

 For example, users will be able to click a button to trigger an action, view a drop-down menu, increase or decrease window size, input text, or receive error messages.
 Programmers, web developers, and engineers can dynamically update content on web pages without having to reload the page or rewrite code, which creates smoother and faster response times.

-Browse DOM scripting courses
+Browse online DOM scripting Certificates

 Stand out in your field